Year 3 Homework

 Practise their times table

-Homework is due in on Fridays (unless otherwise stated)
+Homework is set on a Friday and is due in on Thursdays (unless otherwise stated)

 We endeavour to create home learning activities that are enjoyable but that also support the children's learning.
 However, we are not expecting the children (or you) to dedicate the whole weekend to homework!
 If there are any problems, please come and see us!